Cookies on this website

 Details

-Venue: The course will be held at Merton College, University of Oxford, a historic college located in Oxford city centre.
+Venue: The course will be held at Merton College, University of Oxford, a historic college located in Oxford's city centre.

-Course fees: £1550 (£1400 when payment is made before 30 April 2024).
+Course fees: £1650 (£1500 if payment is made by 30 April 2025).
 Fees must be paid in full before your place on the course is confirmed.
 Fees include daily lunch and refreshments, a course dinner (Thursday evening), and a comprehensive delegate’s pack including all course materials.